rconstanzo/confetti/README.md

 This device uses:
 FluCoMa toolbox - http://www.flucoma.org

+### **Skipper** - *Automatic skipping CD simulation*
+Create a "skipping CD"-inspired repeater/delay where whenever an attack is detected it causes the "CD Player" to skip and seek around the recently played audio.
+There are two models to choose from which are the Sony D2 and D121 Discmans.
+The seek speed, jumping amount, and glitch samples where analyzed and captured from physical Discman that I own.

 ### **Tremolo** - *Tremolo with VCA and LPG modes*
 Tremolo is a combination of a VCA and LPG-based tremolo with some simple waveshapping on the LFOs.